Engineering Leadership

 How OpenAI's Codex Team Works and Leverages AI

 Insights on how OpenAI's Codex team works, leverages AI, their team structure, development philosophy, and more.
-Based on my conversation with the Engineering Lead at OpenAI Codex team
+Based on my conversation with the Head of Codex.

 This week’s newsletter is sponsored by Redis.